Ziex0/Ghost-Mounts/README.md

 2. ghost_flying_mount.patch which mounts you with a Winged Steed of the Ebon Blade (http://www.wowhead.com/npc=29582/winged-steed-of-the-ebon-blade)

-Note that upon ressurection you'll be back to normal speed, dismounted and flying state disabled.
+Note that upon resurrection you'll be back to normal speed, dismounted and flying state disabled.

 # How to install
 1. Go to your source root folder and place ghost_ground_mount.patch